-- Entering into F\F mode - Exiting from F\F by the means of I/O activity, or I/Os signature. - Checking the content of the SRAM post F\F based on whether the SRAM was put into Sleep or Suspend modes
+- Entering into the F\F mode - Exiting from the F\F mode by I/O activity, or I/Os signature. - Checking the content of the SRAM post F\F based on whether the SRAM was put into the Sleep or Suspend mode

 The design example is designed to run on the IGLOO2 Evaluation Kit board.
-Refer to www.microsemi.com/index.php?option=com\content&id=2067&lang=en&view=article&tab=documentation on for more detailed board information.
+Refer to www.microsemi.com/index.php?option=com\content&id=2067&lang=en&view=article&tab=documentati on for more detailed board information.